Akkiraj1234/brain_dump/python-dump/build_tools.md

 3. Enable format-on-save: In VSCode, search for Editor: Format On Save in settings and enable it.

 ### u can also set it in Pre-commit Hook (automate Black in git workflows) and CI/CD Integration:

+## Source Distributions vs Wheels
+:ref:`pip` can install from either :term:`Source Distributions (sdist) <Source Distribution (or "sdist")>` or :term:`Wheels <Wheel>`, but if both are present on PyPI, pip will prefer a compatible :term:`wheel <Wheel>`.
+You can override pip`s default behavior by e.g. using its :ref:`--no-binary
+<pip:install_--no-binary>` option.

+:term:`Wheels <Wheel>` are a pre-built :term:`distribution <Distribution Package>` format that provides faster installation compared to :term:`Source Distributions (sdist) <Source Distribution (or "sdist")>`, especially when a project contains compiled extensions.

+If :ref:`pip` does not find a wheel to install, it will locally build a wheel and cache it for future installs, instead of rebuilding the source distribution in the future.